carmelo0511/AirCare/README.md

   - Persists each AQI lookup to DynamoDB (`AirCareHistoryAQI`)
   - Adds tailored health advice for each AQI level
   - Handles errors and logs all requests to CloudWatch
+  - Enforces English responses from OpenWeather
+  - `/history` decodes the `location` parameter for reliable lookups
   - API keys and table names are **never hardcoded** (managed with environment variables)
 - **How to deploy:**
   1. Edit the code in [`backend/index.js`](./backend/index.js)